-During 2022 the Council updated its Council Plan.
-The new Council Plan, Watford Together - United by possibility, sets out the aspirations for both the council and the town we serve.
+The Council updated its Council Plan during 2022.
+The Council Plan, Watford Together - United by possibility, sets out the aspirations for both the council and the town we serve for the period 2022 to 2026.
 It is forward-looking, high level and outward facing, with an emphasis on outcome focused commitments.
 The plan demonstrates our role as leader of place and how we will continue to build on our strategic and operational excellence.